waylaidwanderer/gemini-plays-pokemon-public/notepad.md

       3. Go South at x=6 to hop ledge at (6, 7).
       4. Cut Tree at (5, 8) to exit.
   - **Plan:**
-    1. Bypass Youngster and reach (6, 8).
-    2. Cut the tree at (5, 8).
+    1. Cut the tree at (5, 8).
-    3. Return to Cerulean City.
+    2. Return to Cerulean City.
-    4. Go to the Cerulean Gym to find the Rocket Grunt.
+    3. Go to the Cerulean Gym to find the Rocket Grunt.
-    5. Recover the Machine Part.
+    4. Recover the Machine Part.
 - Detour: Investigating an unmarked house at (28, 17) before heading East to Route 9.
 - Note: Access to (28, 17) requires looping around the block via (24, 18).
 - Police Station Investigation: The Pokefan F mentioned they were held up by robbers.
 Possible connection to the Power Plant commotion?
 Need to speak to the Chief (Fishing Guru sprite) for details.